jundalisay/superb/content/en/research/einstein/particle-problem/part-3.md

 If we solve the equations of General Relativity for the static spherically symmetric case, with or without an electrostatic ﬁeld, one ﬁnds that singularities occur in the solutions.

-If one modiﬁes the equations in an unessential manner so as to make them free from denominators, regular solutions can be obtained, provided one treats the physical space as consisting of two congruent sheets.
+If one modiﬁes the equations in an unessential manner so as to make them free from denominators, regular solutions can be obtained, provided one thinks of physical space as consisting of 2 congruent sheets.

 The neutral, as well as the electrical, particle is a portion of space connecting the two sheets (bridge).
-In the hypersurfaces of contact of the two sheets the deter minant of the g,” vanishes.
+In the hypersurfaces of contact of the two sheets the deter minant of the `g”` vanishes.

 Only by investigations of these solutions will one be able to determine the extent to which the theory accounts for the facts.
 For now, we cannot even know whether regular solutions with more than one bridge exist at all.